The 2014 X3 offers a lineup of engines, each one of them turbocharged.

 The strong 2.0-liter turbo-4 that replaced BMW's venerated inline-6 has more power and better gas mileage than its predecessor.
 Output of 240 hp and 260 lb-ft now rates 39 lb-ft more than in its first year on the road.
 With the turbo-4, BMW says the X3 can hit 60 mph in 6.5 seconds, a time that comes off as conservative once you've driven it.
 The new-generation 4-cylinder is a marvel, with variable cam timing and valve timing, as well as direct fuel injection, all of which enables a very low torque peak of 1,250 rpm.

 In the X3 xDrive35i, BMW's turbocharged 300-hp inline-6 takes over and reels off 0-60 mph times of 5.5 seconds.
 Its top speed is set at 150 mph.
 Those numbers bring BMW's own 3-Series to mind, and for good reason--they're strong enough to knock off some recent vintage M3s.
 It's confusing given the X3's tall body, that it handles without much nose dive or suspension squat at all.

-Factor in the quick, ratcheting-yet-isolated shifts of the eight-speed automatic transmission here, and the character of the powertrain is muted and smooth yet precise and responsive.
-And with a Driving Dynamics Control system, you can select between several 'attitudes,' like Eco Pro, to best fit your priorities.
+Factor in the quick, smooth shifts of the eight-speed automatic transmission here, and the character of the powertrain is precise and responsive.
+With a Driving Dynamics Control system, you can select between several 'attitudes,' like Eco Pro, to best fit your priorities.